 Static blood contains toxins, lymph and cell debris.
 In Chinese Medicine we also talk about pathogenic factors such as Wind, Cold and Damp.
 Invigorating an area with fresh blood helps draw sticky fluids and pathogens out of the area and it is replaced with new blood containing nutrients that help recovery and healing.

-When do I not use Cupping. . .
+When not to use Cupping. . .

 When the skin is broken, raw or damaged I will not cup.
 I also don’t cup children, pregnant women or the elderly.
 Some health conditions are contra-indicated including some blood circulatory conditions and patients who take blood thinners.